by Kara-Leah Grant

 Whatever it was that needed to move, has moved.
 The information from the dream is interesting – something genetic, on Dad’s side of the family? – but also not important.
 There’s no need to figure out what it means exactly.
 All that matters is that the energy has moved through and out.

-Although… earlier in the evening, I broke two out of the three plates that my Nana passed down to me (Pop’s wife).
+Although… I also note with curiosity that earlier in the evening, I had broken two out of the three plates that my Nana passed down to me (Pop’s wife).
 I was shocked when they broke – they were beautiful pieces of crockery, but I’d made the decision to put them into every day use so I could enjoy them daily.
 I stood and held the broken pieces for a moment or two, wondering at all they’d seen in my Nana and Pop’s life.
 Coincidence?
 Or somewhat relevant.
 I know what Jung would say…

 This is the process of Kundalini as I know it.
 A multi-dimensional experience that is mostly an un-doing, or letting go.

 It’s like pulling on tiny threads and unravelling something, bit by bit, bit by bit.
 Afterwards, I always feel clearer and lighter.
 Something has left me, something that wasn’t ‘me’ in any sense of the world.

 If you don’t understand this though, Kundalini can be a frightening experience.